jayaraaj/aws-demo/content/46_functional_assurance/1_introduction.md

 With every code change committed to the repository, the pipeline will trigger all the three tests in a parallel i.e. UI based testing, RWD testing and API testing tests.
 Various dependencies and commands required for respective tests are defined in the buildspec.yml file in the source code repository.

-Automation for UI on desktop and mobile with RWD tests is implemented using open source tools – Selenium, Cucumber and Maven following Page Object Factory Pattern:
+Automation for UI on desktop and mobile with RWD tests is implemented using open source tools – Selenium, Cucumber and Maven following Page Factory Pattern:

 - **UI Automation**: Ten test cases will be executed using AWS CodeBuild and the results will be saved in the directory - awswrkshp_functional_assurance_ui/target/extent-reports in the target s3 bucket.